brophdawg11/remix-fundamentals-workshop/3-errors-final/README.md

 # Exercise 3 - Errors

 So far we've been pretty optimistic about our application code and data loading.
-But inevitably something's going to go wrong, so let's see how Remix let's you handle Errors in your application.
+But inevitably something's going to go wrong, so let's see how Remix handles errors in your application.

 This builds on Example 2 and adds a "Product Detail Page" you can click to to see individual product details.
 But what happens if the product can't be loaded or you provide a product slug that doesn't exist?
 You'll be working primarily in `app/root.tsx` `app/routes/shop.$slug.tsx` in this exercise.